 THIS CLAUSE LIMITS THE BROKER’S LIABILITY TO THE CLIENT

-8.3 The Broker will, subject to the provisions of this clause 8, be liable to the Client for damage directly caused by the failure to perform the Services with the reasonable skill and care expected of a professional shipbroker provided always that the Broker will not be liable for:
+8.4 The Broker will, unless stated elsewhere in this Agreement and subject to the provisions of this clause 8, be liable to the Client for damage directly caused by the failure to perform the Services with the reasonable skill and care expected of a professional shipbroker provided always that the Broker will not be liable for:

 9.1 The Broker shall be entitled to terminate the Contract with immediate effect and without liability by giving written notice to the Client if:

 9.1.1 the Client commits any material breach of any term of the Contract (or, if such breach is capable of remedy, if the Client fails to remedy such breach within fourteen (14) days of receipt of a written request from the Broker );

 9.1.2 the Client has a change of control (as control is defined by section 840 of the Income and Corporation Taxes Act 1988); or